conquered-it/OJ/README.md

 * 3 roles - user, author, admin
 * Only author can add/update problems
 * Only user can make submissions

+## Messaging service
+* A user can send message to other

 ## Incomplete features
 * TLE/MLE/RTE cases not handled yet
 * Queue feature not implemented yet